 Sniffle season is officially upon us!

-As the January cold begins to bite, it seems like everyone is starting to get sick.
+As the back to school colds begin to bite, it seems like everyone is starting to get sick.

 But how do you know whether you or your kids are suffering with the common cold or if it’s the flu?